akka/akka-projection/docs/src/main/paradox/getting-started/projection-handler.md

 version=$project.version$
 }

-Add the following imports to your project:
+Use the following package and imports in your project:

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionImports }